Thursday, January 29, 2026

 US President Donald Trump / ©AFP

+The strategy puts little focus on Africa, saying the United States should transition away from “liberal ideology” and aid, and instead secure critical minerals.
 US presidents usually release a National Security Strategy in each White House term.
-The last one, released by Joe Biden in 2022, prioritized winning a competitive edge over China while constraining a “dangerous” Russia.
+The last, released by Joe Biden in 2022, prioritized winning a competitive edge over China while constraining Russia.

 – Shaun TANDON